l1chorpe/cyberpunk-log-viewer/README.md

 Head to the [releases](https://github.com/l1chorpe/cyberpunk-log-viewer/releases) section, download the version of CLV you want (latest recommended) and unzip it wherever you want.
 Then just double-click the EXE file.<sup>1</sup>

-<sup>1</sup>If you download CLV 1.0.1, make sure to keep the EXE and PCK files in the same folder, or CLV won't work.

 ### Current limitations & roadmap (in no particular order)

 - The files listed are not filtered/ordered.
 I also plan on adding a few filters and sorting types, including differentiating between "core" mods like CET and RED4ext, and "regular" mods.